5 Essential Habits to Improve Your Marriage

 I have seen marriages navigate all sorts of garbage from the past, if they are willing to give their spouse a chance to be their best self.
 Now I am not saying just let everything go; I encourage couples to work towards active reconciliation.
 But true forgiveness requires not continuing to rub all those mistakes from the past in their face each time they mess up.
 Often, if couples see each other working to better the relationship, this helps with understanding that the old relationship is dead and they are bringing new life together to their marriage.

-I hope that brings clarity to improving your marriage counseling experience.
+I hope that these tips on how to improve your marriage counseling experience bring clarity.
 If you are doing these habits together with your spouse, you are going to be in a place of moving in the right direction.
 I understand there are many marriages where someone is too stubborn to do the work right now or refusing to change.
 I encourage please seek individual counseling for how to best address this concern.
 I welcome visiting my marriage counseling page to learn more about the marriage counseling I offer as well.